zsccat/HVPP-Configurator/README.md

 At the moment, it support any 28 pins DIP and 32 pins TQFP AVR chips.
 (ATMEGA8/48/88/168/328 series)

-A GUI is also built to make it easier to use.
+A windows GUI is also built to make it easier to use.

+Folder structure:

+/Arduino/HVPP-Configurator => Source code of firmware for Arduino IDE /Firmware                  => Pre-compiled firmware for ATMEGA8/168/328 (Intel HEX format) /GUI/Source Code           => Source of Windows GUI /GUI/Binary                => Pre-compiled Windows Desktop Application (Require .NET 4.0) /Schematic                 => Schematics for the project